terrencewwong/responsive-components-case-study/README.md

 To really understand this question, I implemented a small portion of the homepage for [gov.uk](https://gov.uk).
 My design makes simplifications where necessary so as to only focus on the responsiveness problem (ex.
 I do not have a magnifying glass icon in my search bar)

+If you'd like to see my version click [here](https://responsive-components-case-study-tjdvuuhddw.now.sh/).

 My implementation has a single breakpoint at 769px, i.e. there are two main views a user can see.
 The layout for tablet devices and smaller or the layout for devices larger than tablets.

 __Layout for tablet and smaller__